Hiking Denver’s Rocky Mountain Arsenal Wildlife Refuge

 Get Up Early or Go Late

 The best time to view the bison is early in the morning or later in the afternoon.
-But it’s really a guessing game at best.
-The bison roam the Refuge throughout the day, and there are many days you can’t see them from the trails or the public viewing areas.
-None the less, here’s how you can walk right next to them if they’re out.
+But it is really a guessing game at best.
+The bison roam the Refuge throughout the day, and many days you can’t see them from the trails or the public viewing areas.
+Nonetheless, you can walk right next to them if they’re out.

 The Trail Route